zachcp/datalevin/planner.md

 ### Entity classes

 First we introduce a concept of entity class, which refers to the type of entities.
-Similar to characteristic sets [3] in RDF stores or table columns in relational DB,  this concept captures the defining combination of attributes for a class of entities.
+Similar to characteristic sets [8] in RDF stores or tables in relational DB,  this concept captures the defining combination of attributes for a class of entities.